dotnet/docs/docs/architecture/cloud-native/devops.md

 ### Standard directory structure

-Regardless of the single vs. multiple repositories debate each service will have its own directory.
+Regardless of the single versus multiple repositories debate each service will have its own directory.
 One of the best optimizations to allow developers to cross between projects quickly is to maintain a standard directory structure.

 ![Figure 11-3 A standard directory structure for both the email and sign-in services](./media/dir-struct.png)